Estimated reading time: 8 minutes

-You probably already heard about the term misting before.
+You have probably already heard about the term misting before.
 It’s no different than using a spray bottle to increase the humidity in a terrarium.
 Misting is an easy and cheap way to increase humidity, especially in dry regions.

-If you notice that the humidity levels drop faster and reach levels below 50 percent you need to mist more often with less time in between.
+If you notice that the humidity levels drop faster and reach levels below 50 percent, you need to mist more often with less time in between.